 The standard was set up by the Payment Card Industry Security Standards Council (PCI SSC), which is made up of the major credit card companies (American Express, Discover Financial Services, Visa, Mastercard and JCB International).

-Each of the payment card brands incorporates PCI DSS as part of the technical requirements for all of their own information security compliance programs.
+Each of the credit card companies incorporates PCI DSS as part of the technical requirements for all of their own information security compliance programs.

 The SSC provides, maintains, evolves, and promotes these security standards.
-They also offer tools for merchants and service providers to implement the standards, such as assessment and scanning qualifications, a self-assessment questionnaire (SAQ), training and education, as well as product certification programs.
+They also offer tools for merchants and service providers to implement the PCI standards, such as assessment and scanning qualifications, a self-assessment questionnaire (SAQ), training and education, as well as product certification programs.

 When an organization abides by PCI DSS requirements, on an ongoing basis, and can effectively protect cardholder data by maintaining a secure cardholder data environment (CDE) they’re PCI compliant.

 How you validate your PCI Compliance depends on how many transactions you process each year (more on how to validate below).

-While PCI DSS Compliance is not a legal requirement, it is necessary for companies that need to store or transmit credit payment card industry data, or else they won’t be able to work with any major payment card network, like Visa or Mastercard.
+While PCI DSS Compliance is not a legal requirement, it is necessary for companies that need to store or transmit credit card information, or else they won’t be able to work with any major payment card network, like Visa or Mastercard.

-Even though PCI DSS is a minimal hurdle that many merchants and providers of services are required to overcome in order to run a company, compliance with these security standards shouldn’t be viewed as a burden - but as a business investment that comes with a number of benefits.
+Even though PCI DSS is a minimal hurdle that many merchants and providers of services are required to overcome in order to run a company, you need to know that compliance with these PCI standards shouldn’t be viewed as a burden - but as a business investment that comes with a number of benefits.

 The appropriate level of PCI DSS compliance enables your business to:

 - Work with payments processors to build an online marketplace.

 - Partner with card issuers to launch your own payment card.

 - More easily be compliant with other compliance standards, like SOC 2 or HIPAA, since these frameworks share common controls among them.

 - Minimize risk and impact of a potential breach.